 Air Conditioner Equipment

 The outdoor condenser unit is not the only part of your A/C. The air conditioning system includes the following components:

-- Evaporator Coil: In a system with a furnace, the evaporator coils sits on top of the furnace and is the critical component that cools air inside a home.
+- Evaporator Coil: In a system with a furnace, the evaporator coil sits on top of the furnace and is the critical component that cools the air inside a home.
 The furnace blower passes air across the evaporator coil.
-During this process, the air cools as it comes in contact with the cold coil and heat transfers from the air to the refrigerant.
+During this process, the air cools as it comes in contact with the cold coil, and heat transfers from the air to the refrigerant.

 - Condenser Coil: This part of the air conditioning system cools (removes heat) from refrigerant and is located in the outdoor condenser unit.

 - Compressor: A machine used to supply air or other gas at increased pressure, located in the outdoor condenser unit.

 - Fan: A mechanical device that creates a current of air.

 - Refrigerant Filled Tubing: Circulates refrigerant between outdoor condenser unit and indoor evaporator coil.

 Gas Forced Air Furnace Equipment

 - Return Air Duct (from rooms): A duct carrying air from a conditioned space to the mixing air duct or plenum unit.